Spectrum Center: Tenants

 The Spectrum Center has had two other permanent tenants besides the Hornets.

 The Charlotte Checkers of the ECHL vacated historic Bojangles' Coliseum to play in the new arena in fall 2005.
 When the ECHL Checkers gave way to an American Hockey League team with the same name, they remained at the arena.
-Although primarily built for basketball, the arena can accommodate an NHL-sized ice hockey rink.
-The seating capacity for hockey was 14,100 in an asymmetrical seating arrangement, with much of the upper level curtained off.
-This resulted in many seats with poor sightlines; over 4,000 seats in the hockey configuration had obstructed views.
+The arena's floor was just barely large enough to accommodate an NHL-size rink.
+As a result, much of the upper level was curtained off for Checkers games, reducing seating capacity for hockey to 14,100 in an asymmetrical seating configuration.
+Even then, many seats had poor sightlines; over 4,000 seats in the hockey configuration had obstructed views.
 Primarily because of those factors, on December 16, 2014, it was announced the Checkers would move back to Bojangles' Coliseum starting with the 2015–16 AHL season.
 Overall, both incarnations of the Checkers played 10 seasons at the arena.

 The WNBA's Charlotte Sting moved with the then-Bobcats to the arena in 2005, becoming the building's third permanent tenant.
 However, they only played one season at their new home in 2006 before folding in early 2007.
 This was due to low attendance and a lack of on-court success.